PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/mobile-users/experience-score-for-top-monitored-mu-devices.md

 sidebar_label: Get Experience Score for Top Monitored Mobile User Devices
 ---

 This API retrieves the experience score for top monitored Mobile User devices.
+In the Response section, the lines that are followed by a comment (<<<<<<) correspond to the location in the UI (see attached screenshot) that is enclosed in a red box. "endpoint" represents the device that the user is using.

 The following shows the portions of the UI widget where the data is displayed for this example: